-2.3.1 Tracking Your Grade
+2.4.1 Tracking Your Grade

-I keep an online grade book so you can see how your points are coming along.
-It also lets you compare yourself with other students in the class (without seeing their names).
+In my LMS, I keep several online grade books so you can see how your points are coming along.
+This lets you compare yourself with other students in the class (without seeing their names).